 Alerts allow you to receive a notification when your data does something unexpected, such as go above or below a set threshold, or stops suddenly.
-Select a recipient for your notifications and you can get immediate feedback via email, PagerDuty, Slack, or Hipchat when critical changes occur.
+Select a recipient for your notifications and you can get immediate feedback via email, PagerDuty, or Slack when critical changes occur.

 Alerts that are currently running and within acceptable boundaries.